 TFC currently operates solely in the UK so if you are able to help project manage an installation, please let us know.
 TFC will add you to the growing list of willing installers and, when we have something in your area, we will be in touch.

-Together For Cinema currently relies predominantly on sponsorship by individuals and companies within the AV industry.
+Together For Cinema currently relies predominantly on grant funding by individuals and companies within the AV industry.
 Manufacturers, distributors, installers and individuals have all stepped up and contributed to help secure the day-to-day operation of the organisation.
-Sponsorship schemes start at £500 per calendar year, but please be as generous as you can.
+Grant Packages start at £500 per calendar year, but please be as generous as you can.

 Any extra monies raised will always be put to excellent use.
 The budget is agreed, approved and transparent, so please fundraise with the confidence that every penny will be put to optimal and efficient use.
 Fundraisers and donors will be clearly informed of how their money is distributed and allocated.